mozilla/application-services/megazords/ios-rust/README.md

 For testing changes against our internal test suites:

 > If you've made rust changes:
-1. Run `./automation/run_ios_tests.sh`
+Run `./automation/build_ios_artifacts.sh`
-   - This will generate the XCFramework, which makes the rust binaries, generates the uniffi and generates glean metrics
+   - This will generate the XCFramework, which makes the rust binaries, generates the UniFFi bindings, and generates any Glean metrics
-   - It will then run all tests found in `megazords/ios-rust/tests/MozillaRustComponentsTests`

-> If you've only made swift changes:
-1. Run `./automation/run_ios_tests.sh --test-only`
+Then you'll follow one of the sections below for testing against an actual consumer

 ## Testing local changes for consumers